BradHutchings/Mmojo-Server-v2/instructions/600-Mmojo-Runner-dev.md

   ```
   mr-add-ui.sh test-archive $MMOJO_SERVER_DIR/files/Mmojo-Complete $CERTIFICATES_DIR/selfsignCA.crt
   ```
+- Note: The Mmojo Complete UI is not customized with the updated date.
+Can't touch the repo.
+Might want to copy Mmojo Complete into it's own 300 thing on cloning the repo or mm-update.
+Maybe an mm-update-mmojo-complete?
+Builds would use that copy, not the repo.

 Add args file to an existing archive:
 - View the script: <a href="../scripts/mr-add-args.sh" target="_blank">mr-add-args.sh</a>.